domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 A choice is always a meta-choice, a choice of the modality of the choice itself.
 (Modality: The mode in which something exists or is experienced or expressed.)

-The semblance of what appears as reality is a veil, which veils nothing.
+The semblance of what appears as reality is a veil which veils nothing.

 Essence is real only as appearance.